 Clarksville ITS Architecture

-This 2020 update to the Clarksville Urbanized Area Regional (ITS) Architecture allows the region’s transportation stakeholders to plan for what they want their transportation network to look like in the long-term with respect to the incorporation of ITS technology.
-The Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) require that ITS projects show conformance with the regional ITS architecture to be eligible for federal funding from either agency.
-In order to show this conformance, it is important that any region deploying ITS have an updated regional ITS architecture in place.
+The 2020 update helps regional transportation stakeholders plan how ITS technologies will shape their long‑term transportation network.
+The Federal Highway Administration (FHWA) and the Federal Transit Administration (FTA) require ITS projects to show conformance with the regional ITS architecture to be eligible for federal funding.
+To meet this requirement, each region must maintain an updated regional ITS architecture.

 Regional ITS Architecture